RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 Once you know how you should clean your data, you can use a tool such as [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) to do it.

-Trimming tools perform various operations, depending on the tool and on the options you chose.
+Trimming tools perform various operations, depending on the tool and on the options you choose.
 - They trim, i.e they cut, the end of the reads if they match adapter sequences (indicated by the user).
 - They trim the reads at the end and sometimes at the beginning, based on the quality of the base(s) or arbitrarily.
 - They remove completely some reads, based on their quality and/or their length.